KmFahimHossain/LeetCode_SQL50_SolutionsByMe/README.md

 # LeetCode_SQL50_SolutionsByMe

-In this repository, I will try to solve the 50 SQL selected by LeetCode.
+In this repository, I will try to solve the 50 SQL questions selected by LeetCode.

 Problem set link : https://leetcode.com/studyplan/top-sql-50/